aras-p/aras-p.hugo/content/blog/2024/08-unity-random.md

 losing a lot.
 Being able to read, reason and debug source code, and maybe make a hotfix or two are very important to finish any complex project.

+Ok, but who that engine would be *for*?
+That's a complex question, but hey it is not my job to figure out the answers.
+"A nice easy to use game engine for prototypes and small teams", I think, would *definitely* not be an IPO material, and probably not VC material either.
+Maybe it could be a healthy and sustainable business for a 50 employee sized company.
+Definitely not something that grew big, then stalled, then *\<who knows what will happen next\>* but it made a few dozen people filthy rich :)

 #### Wot about AI?

 I know next to nothing about all the modern AI (GenAI, LLMs etc.) thingies.
 It is a good question,